South Korea to inject $2.6 bln into ailing shipyard Daewoo

 South Korea announced Thursday a fresh capital injection for Daewoo Shipbuilding & Marine Engineering Co., seeking to prevent the world's second-largest shipbuilder from defaulting on its debts.

-The injection of 2.9 trillion won ($2.6 billion) will prevent Daewoo from going bankrupt when some of its debt matures next month, which could have had a damaging impact on the economy, the Financial Supervisory Commission said in a statement.
+The injection of 2.9 trillion won ($2.6 billion) in additional loans will prevent Daewoo from going bankrupt when some of its debt matures next month, which could have had a damaging impact on the economy, the Financial Supervisory Commission said in a statement.

-This new bailout will be followed by voluntary debt restructuring among Daewoo's creditors and a further push to shut down loss-making businesses, such as offshore drilling.
+This new bailout, a second round since more than a $3 billion in aid two years ago, is conditional upon Daewoo creditors and bondholders reaching an agreement on swapping more than half of their debt for Daewoo equity.
+It also requires Daewoo to continue slashing jobs, cutting salaries, selling assets and shutting down loss-making businesses such as its offshore drilling.

+"The creditors failed to apply conservative estimates and better respond to the potential risks in Daewoo Shipbuilding such as the prolonged downturn in the shipbuilding industry and we are greatly sorry for that," said Lee Dong Geul, chairman of the state-owned Korea Development Bank, which took over the shipbuilder in 2000.

-Letting Daewoo go bankrupt now would cause ripple effects of up to 59 trillion won ($53 billion), the commission said, citing a study by a private accounting firm.
+Letting Daewoo go bankrupt now would cause ripple effects worth up to 59 trillion won ($53 billion), the commission said, citing a study by a private accounting firm.
+Delaying its bankruptcy would allow the shipbuilder to complete pending orders of 114 vessels, according to the financial regulator.

-The latest woes at Daewoo come at a delicate time for South Korean politics.
-South Korea is holding a snap election in May to select a president after the Constitutional Court upheld the impeachment of Park Geun-hye earlier this month, citing the influence-peddling scandal involving her secretive adviser.
+Daewoo's latest woes come at a delicate time for South Korean politics.
+The country is holding a snap presidential election in May to the impeachment of Park Geun-hye in an influence-peddling scandal.

 The financial regulator said the Daewoo matter was too urgent to wait until the next president takes office.